NicholasCorrado/LIP/README.md

 $ make
 ```

+The tarball contains the SSB and skew datasets discussed in the report,
+so you can skip the "Generating the SSB Dataset" and "Generating Skew Datasets" sections.

 ### From Github

-You can clone and then build our project.
+You can clone and then build our project as follows:

 ```
 $ git clone https://github.com/NicholasCorrado/LIP.git